Ixitxachitl/MiniBotLauncher/README.md

 6. **Toggle on the scripts you want active**.

 > **Important:**
-> - To use the AskAI script, you must run a **local GPT4All server** with the `llama3-8b-instruct` model loaded and accessible.
+> - AskAI requires a **local GPT4All server** running with the `llama3-8b-instruct` model.
+> - ButtsBot and ClapThatBot work offline now using OpenNLP model embedded in the EXE.

 ---